At Suhre & Associates, LLC, we believe that everyone is entitled to their rights, and those rights should be defended to protect their future.

 - Deterioration of judgment and self-control (euphoria and loss of inhibitions)

 The extent of impairment varies from person to person.
-According to the National Highway Traffic Safety Administration, persons with BAC levels of .08 exhibit delayed reactions, impairment in attention, tracking and comprehension.
+According to the National Highway Traffic Safety Administration, persons with BAC levels of .08 exhibit delayed reactions and impairment in attention, tracking, and comprehension.

 The amount of alcohol in the bloodstream at any given time is a function of how much alcohol the person consumes (which we’ll discuss below) and on the following: